 Addressing technical and psychological aspects of rider performance

 One of the key benefits of this initiative is that wherever you live you can now have access to affordable, regular and consistent training from highly experienced and professionally qualified coaches.
 The added bonus is complete flexibility: your online training can be supplemented by face to face tuition from your local instructor if that suits you, and there are no time limits!
-But an additional, and perhaps unique, feature of the WRDP is the support provided at all levels by a Certified Practitioner of NLP specialising in Equestrian Sport, who is also an NLP Coach.
-This means that the training provided addresses both technical and psychological aspects of rider performance.
+But an additional, and perhaps unique, feature of the WRDP is that the founders of the WRDP, Judith Hubbard and Judy Jones, are both highly qualified and experienced practitioners of Neuro Linguistic Programming (NLP).
+This means that the training provided addresses both technical and mental aspects of rider performance.
 We begin to address this important issue in the pages covering the Psychology of riding.
 In the coming months and years we will include case studies drawn from the experiences of riders who are happy to share their stories with our community.

 How does it work?

 The concept is very simple.
 Once you register you're provided with a welcome pack that gives you all the resources you need to get started.
 The pack includes:

 the complete syllabus and guidance notes for Levels 1 to 7